Seven hills of Athens

 1 Acropolis

-The modern Acropolis museum is not located on the hill, but in Makrygiannika, from where you can admire both.
-Acropolis is a symbol of Athens but also of West and western ideals.
-If there were no Solon and Cleisthenes, there would be no Socrates and Plato, no Pericles and Parthenon, no Aristotle and Alexander, no Rome, no Christianity and Neoplatonism, no Renaissance and Enlightenment Age.
+Acropolis is a symbol of Athens but also of the West and western ideals.
+Had there been no Solon and Cleisthenes, there would have been no Socrates and Plato, no Pericles and Parthenon, no Aristotle and Alexander, no Rome, no Christianity and Neoplatonism, no Renaissance and Enlightenment.

 Acropolis may be the symbol of democracy, but Pnyx was the hill where all really happened.
 But both hills offer you the essence of feeling like an ancient Athenian.